+Change is easier if you can show evidence of the scale of the problem.
 Nationally, most countries now have surveys about corruption, and these surveys show how extensive is corruption in one domain, such as education, compared with another, say health or police services.
 In the more developed countries, education is usually one of the less corrupt functions of government.
 In the less developed countries, it is typically seen as less corrupt than the police or politicians.
 But every country is different, so it is worthwhile gathering this data for your own situation.

-Ask how serious is the education corruption in your country compared with other countries and countries you regard as your peers?
-How serious is education corruption compared with the other government activities in your country, such as corruption in health or police?
+Examine how serious is the education corruption in your country compared with other countries, and with countries you regard as your peers?
+How serious is education corruption compared with the other government services in your country, such as in health or police?
 What are the main factors driving the corruption?
-For example, is it part of the general national context, or arising from the influence of particular groups or individuals, or from a sclerotic system?
-Does the corruption in education vary a lot from one part of your country to another.
+For example, is it part of the general national context, or is it arising from the influence of particular groups or individuals, or is it due to a sclerotic system?